What Is Deconstruction?

 Finally, upon removal, salvaged items are donated to local Habitat ReStores and sold to support the mission of Habitat.
 (Donors receive a tax receipt for the donation)

-If you’re planning a remodel or renovation in your home or office, we’d love to help AND at no cost to you!
+If you are planning a remodel or renovation in your home or office, we would love to help AND at no cost to you!
 All sales and proceeds from donated items go to support local families in need of affordable housing.
 To schedule the Habitat Deconstruction Team, fill out the short form listed below or call 602-283-2692 and selection option 8.